 I hope this post was useful, please add your tips in the comments section and drop your remarks and questions so I can improve the article or make new ones to help you!

-0 thoughts on “How to estimate your value and negotiate your salary as a developer (yes, even if you’re a Junior!)”
+0 thoughts on “How to estimate your value and negotiate your salary as a developer (even as a Junior)”